 In order to compare the five models, the beta coefficients of the PLS regression are compared.
 Figure 6 shows that the beta coefficients, the contribution of the different wavelengths, for z-average and d32 are quite similar in shape all over the spectrum but they differ in the absolute value of the coefficient.
 The same observation can be made for d43 and dv50, which have the same trend but the coefficients of d43 show much bigger absolute value all over the spectral range.
 The d10 coefficients are not similar to the other coefficients, so it can be classified aside from the rest.
 The diameters do not evolve at the same rate when the particle size increases and this can explain why different coefficients are obtained.
-These observations show that different ways of calculating the mean diameters lead to different models and the right diameter, that is correlated to clear changes in the spectra, needs to be chosen carefully.
+These observations show that different ways of calculating the mean diameters lead to different models and the diameter that is correlated to clear changes in the spectra needs to be chosen carefully.

 Figure 6: Beta coefficients of the PLS regression models based on z-average, d10, d32, d43 and dv50

-Figure 7 shows prediction for the different mean diameters in experiments 1, 2, 5 and 7, for which part of the data was used to build the calibration model.
+Figure 7 shows the prediction of the different mean diameters in experiments 1, 2, 5 and 7, for which part of the data was used to build the calibration model.
 First of all, all the predictions follow the trend of the reference measurements correctly.
 An overestimation of the particle diameter by the SRS compared to the DLS can be observed in some experiments.
 Namely, in experiments 2 and 5, the d43 prediction is less accurate than the other diameters.
 A first hint of this lack of accuracy for d43 was given in Table 2 with the high RMSEP.

 Figure 7: Prediction of z-average (red), d10 (dark blue), d32 (green), d43 (black) and dv50 (cyan) for experiments 1, 2, 5 and 7 by the SRS models of prediction

 The online monitoring is very interesting.
-It shows that the smaller the particle the noisier the prediction can be.
+It shows that the smaller the particle, the noisier the prediction can be.
 An external validation has also been done with the runs not used to build the calibration model.
 Figure 8 shows the predictions of all diameters for experiment 8.
 Some differences between the DLS values and SRS predictions are observed for all diameters, but in general the estimations remain acceptable.
 Some fluctuations of the SRS spectra (probably due to the presence of bubbles in the gap of the probe) occurred between 90 and 120 minutes, and therefore the spectra were deleted.

-It can be concluded that the SRS data gives similar predictions of all the diameters, except the d43 that is less accurate.
+It can be concluded that the SRS data gives similar predictions of all the diameters, except the d43 which is less accurate.
 The other types of mean diameters are almost equivalent in terms of RMSEC and internal and external validation, and they all can be implemented.

 Figure 8: Prediction of z-average (red), d10 (dark blue), d32 (green), d43 (black) and dv50 (cyan) for experiment 8 with the SRS models of prediction